 Flip one trashcan upside down, because you will be attaching the two bottoms together.
 The wider, open end of one will be the bottom of the table.
-Squeeze some super glue around the edge of the bottom of one can.
+Squeeze some E600 around the edge of the bottom of one can.
 Then quickly squeeze hot glue on top of that.
-The hot glue will allow the cans to stick together quickly, then allow the super glue time to dry to hold the DIY side table together more permanently.
+The hot glue will allow the cans to stick together quickly, then allow the E6000 time to dry to hold the DIY side table together more permanently.

 With the other trashcan right side up, sit it on top of the base can.
 The bottoms of them will be together.
 Press down on the top can and hold it for a minute while the hot glue dries.

 Next you will add zip ties to hold the two cans together while everything dries.
 I left my zip ties on, but you could take them off later if you’d like.
 Feed a zip tie through the top can at the junction of the two, then through the bottom of both, then out the side of the second trashcan.
 I hope the pictures can explain it better than I can in words!